mstevetodd/EngineDriver_Home/docs/operation/semi-realistic-throttle.rst

 .. note::
   :class: note-ed-hidden-title

-  See notes above.
+  See `Basic Operation`_ notes above.

 Maximum Throttle Percentage
 ---------------------------

 *Maximum allowed slider value in % in ALL throttle sliders.*

-* Limits the maximum speed of the loco.
+This preference limits the maximum speed of the loco.

 Throttle Notches
 ----------------

 *Adjust the Throttle as percentage, or by a specific number of steps/notches*

-* Affects the display of the speed control of the throttle.
+This preferences affects the display of the speed control of the throttle.

 Stop Button Action
 ------------------